nus-cs2113-AY2122S1/tp/docs/DeveloperGuide.md

 > existing trips when Traveller is closed, invalid commands in *save.txt* will be deleted.

 ## 2. Product Scope
+The product scope section details the overarching plan for this project and how it will be marketed.

 ### 2.1.
 Target User Profile
+This section provides a list of what our target user should be like.

+The target use is one that...
-* has a need to plan a trip
+* has a need to plan a trip.
-* want to optimise a flight
+* want to optimise a flight.
-* would like to design detailed travel plans
+* would like to design detailed travel plans.
-* prefers desktop and CLI over apps and GUI
+* prefers desktop and CLI over apps and GUI.
-* is familiar with command line interface
+* is familiar with CLI.
-* can type fast
+* can type fast.

 ### 2.2.
 Value Proposition
+This section states the unique selling points of Traveller.

+Traveller allows users to...
-* plans a trip where a direct flight is not available, giving the shortest route based on time
+* plan trips easily where a direct flight is not available, giving the shortest route based on time or cost.
-* manage trips and itinerary faster than a GUI based app
+* manage trips and itinerary faster than a GUI based app.

 ## 3. User Stories
+This section provides the user stories that were implemented as part of version 1.0 and 2.0 of Traveller.

 |Version| As a ... | I want to ... | So that I can ...|
 |--------|----------|---------------|------------------|